jerilseb/myblog/content/posts/tricky-for-loops-in-javascript/index.md

 But wait, how is this even working?
 Is every iteration of the loop getting a new `i`?
 If not, `i` would be mutated by every iteration of the loop and the result would be the same value getting printed 3 times.
 But if every iteration is getting a new `i`, how does it remember the value of `i` from the previous iteration?
 Is the value somehow getting copied over at the end of each iteration?

-The answer is **YES**. in fact, the ECMAScript 2015 specification has a [section](http://www.ecma-international.org/ecma-262/6.0/#sec-for-statement-runtime-semantics-labelledevaluation) dedicated to handling `let` and `const` declarations in a for loop; talk about keeping things simple.
-You can contrast it with the [same section](https://www.ecma-international.org/ecma-262/5.1/#sec-12.6.3) ECMAScript 5.1 specification of for loops and see how much complexity has been added by use of `let` and `const`.
+The answer is **YES**. in fact, the ECMAScript 2015 specification has a [section](http://www.ecma-international.org/ecma-262/6.0/#sec-for-statement-runtime-semantics-labelledevaluation) dedicated to handling `let` and `const` declarations in a `for` loop (_talk about keeping things simple_).
+You can contrast it with the [same section](https://www.ecma-international.org/ecma-262/5.1/#sec-12.6.3) ECMAScript 5.1 specification of `for` loops and see how much complexity has been added by use of `let` and `const`.

-If you don't mind taking a look at the spec, you can see that during the evaluation of the for loop body, the method `CreatePerIterationEnvironment()` is creating a new lexical environment using `perIterationBindings` for each iteration.
+If you don't mind taking a look at the [spec](http://www.ecma-international.org/ecma-262/6.0/#sec-for-statement-runtime-semantics-labelledevaluation), you can see that during the evaluation of the for loop body, the method `CreatePerIterationEnvironment()` is creating a new lexical environment using `perIterationBindings` for each iteration.

 ```
 The abstract operation ForBodyEvaluation with arguments ..., perIterationBindings,